hcixaitutorial/hcixaitutorial.github.io/index.md

 - **Why is XAI important?**

-    What are the motivations for XAI work?
+    What are the motivations for XAI?
 What applications or situations need XAI?

 - **How to explain?**